As with many holidays, New Orleans celebrates Easter in its own unique way.

-You'll want to head down to the French Quarter on Easter and catch the parades (of course, there are parades - it's New Orleans!)
-Easter Sunday’s parades starts early with The Historic French Quarter Easter Parade rolling from Antoine's Restaurant at 9:45 a.m. to St. Louis Cathedral for 11:00 a.m.
+You'll definitely want to head down to the French Quarter on Easter and catch some of the parades!
+The Historic French Quarter Easter Parade begins at Antoine's Restaurant at 9:45 a.m. and rolls up to St. Louis Cathedral just in time for 11:00 a.m.
 Mass.
-The leisurely parade, consisting largely of mule-drawn carriages and old convertibles, rolls through the French Quarter, handing out stuffed Easter bunnies to the kids, along with other trinkets.
+The leisurely parade, consisting largely of mule-drawn carriages and old convertibles, rolls through the French Quarter, handing out stuffed Easter bunnies and other trinkets to the kids.

 Following Mass, the parade heads to Jackson Square opposite the Cathedral for participants to show off their Easter bonnets and other finery before returning to Antoine’s.
 Awards are given out for the best Easter bonnets, Easter baskets and overall Easter attire.

 Later, around 1:00 p.m. is the Chris Owens French Quarter Easter Parade.
 This tradition, which began back in the early 1980s, features renowned French Quarter singer, dancer and all-around entertainer Chris Owens as the Grand Duchess.
 She stands proudly on her elaborately decorated float, assisted by elegantly attired attendants while decked out in one of her glamorous dresses.